MaxFork/SPQL/README.md

 The SPQL programming language was originally designed and developed by [Salif Mehmed](https://github.com/salifm/)

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details